 What if you could automate a process to reward your subcontractors with a gift or a shout-out for receiving the highest average customer satisfaction score from your most recent client?
 What if you could do that without lifting a finger?
 Relationships drive your business.

-One day you may be competing head to head with a firm and the very next day, teaming with them to win a big project.
-The relationships you manage with Architects, Engineers, General Contractors, Sub Contractors AND clients are equally important.
+Today, you may be competing head-to-head with a firm, and tomorrow teaming with them to win a big project.
+The relationships you manage with architects, engineers, general contractors, sub-contractors and clients are equally important.
 One squeaky wheel can derail an entire project.